Localization and nilpotent spaces in A^1-homotopy theory: Nilpotence and -localization in local homotopy theory

 \begin{ex} Consider the unramified Grothendieck--Witt sheaf $\mathbf{GW}$; this is a Zariski sheaf of rings on $\Sm_k$ (in fact it is already a Nisnevich sheaf).
 This sheaf has a natural action by the sheaf $\gm{}$ of units.
 Since we will only be interested in phenomena at the level of stalks, we mention that separable, finitely generated extensions of the base-field $k$ are examples of stalks in the Nisnevich topology on $\Sm_k$.

 Fix a separable, finitely generated extension $L/k$.
 We now describe the action of $\gm{}$ on $\mathbf{GW}$ at the level of $L$-points.
 The abelian group of sections $\mathbf{GW}(L)$ coincides with $GW(L)$, the usual Grothendieck--Witt group of (stable) isomorphism classes of symmetric bilinear forms over $L$.
 There is an evident morphism $\gm{}(L) \to \mathbf{GW}(L)$ that sends a unit $u$ to the (invertible) $1$-dimensional form $\langle u \rangle$.
+The action of $\gm{}$ is given by tensoring a given form with the $1$-dimensional form $\langle u \rangle$.

 Consider the filtration of $GW(L)$ by powers of the fundamental ideal $I^n(L)$.
 Note that $I(L)$ is additively generated by $1$-fold Pfister forms:

 by appeal to \cite[Corollary 4.9]{EKM}.
 Since $I(L)$ is generated by $1$-fold Pfister forms, it follows that $I^n(L)$ is additively generated by ($n$-fold) Pfister forms.
 A straightforward calculation shows that multiplication by $\langle u \rangle$ is trivial on the successive subquotients $I^n(L)/I^{n+1}(L)$ \cite[Lemma E.1.3]{FaselChowWitt}.
 It follows from these facts that the filtration $I^n(L)$ is the $\gm{}(L)$-lower central series for this action (see, e.g., \cite[\S I.4]{HMR} for the definition of the latter notion).